ehloonion/onionmx/postfix.md

 Make it executable.

-Explanation: The '-i' flag to torsocks makes it use a different circuit for each attempt, hopefully recovering faster from tor network errors.
+Explanation: The '-i' flag to torsocks makes it use a different circuit for each attempt, hopefully recovering faster from Tor network errors.

-## Setup a tor transport map
+## Setup a Tor transport map

 In your /etc/postfix/main.cf, add a transport map:
     transport_maps = hash:/etc/postfix/tor_transport